mohammedarshad-max/mohammedarshad-max/README.md

 - 👋 Hi, I’m @mohammedarshad
 - 👀 I’m interested in python
-- 🌱 I’m currently learning Artificial intelligence
+- 🌱 I’m exploring data science

 <!---
 mohammedarshad-max/mohammedarshad-max is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.